Gjimnazi Zenel Hajdini

-Gjimnazi Zenel Hajdini is a high school in Gjilan, Kosovo, and it was founded in 1945.
+Gjimnazi Zenel Hajdini is a high school in Gjilan, Kosovo.

+History

+The original building was built as an Ottoman military hospital in 1896.
+Until 1945 it operated as a civic school.
 In 1964 it took the name of People's Hero Zenel Hajdini.

-In 1969 the Turkish language started to be taught along with the Albanian language and Serbian languages.
+In the 1960s, Turkish language started to be taught along with the Albanian language and Serbian languages.
 A new building hosted the school in 1973.

 Today the school hosts around 2,300 students.

 Organization

-The "Zenel Hajdini" Gymnasium works under the frameworks and curriculum of the MEST of the Republic of Kosovo, and it is one of the most successful gymnasiums in the Balkans Peninsula.
+The "Zenel Hajdini" Gymnasium works under the frameworks and curriculum of the MEST of the Republic of Kosovo.
 Teaching is offered in Albanian and Turkish, with Albanian being the main teaching language.
-It is one of the most competitive high schools in Kosovo, with annual applications far exceeding the available spots.